-In order to minimise the impact on local residents and other road users, a Construction Environmental Management Plan and a Traffic Management Plan will be produced.
+In order to minimise the impact on local residents and other road users, a Construction Environmental Management Plan (CEMP) and a Traffic Management Plan (TMP) will be produced.
 The following practices will be used:

 - Construction vehicles to use approved access routes and adhere to any necessary restrictions;

 - Erection of appropriate temporary signage in the vicinity of the Site warning of construction traffic and warning other users of abnormal load turbine movements;

 - Abnormal loads will be escorted from the port of entry with timings agreed with the road authorities and police as appropriate;

 - Ground preparation, including protection of services; and

 - Arrangements for road maintenance, wheel washing and road sweeping where necessary.

 Above: Image shows delivery vehicle with 57 m blade, Hollandmey RED blades will be up to 64.5 m in length

 An assessment of the potential socio-economic, tourism and recreation impacts of the proposed Development is being undertaken as part of the Environmental Impact Assessment Report.